Phase space volume preserving dynamics for non-Hamiltonian systems

 which has the solution

-For $\jacobian_-$ dynamics, a natural basis to write $\brho_-$ is the eigenvectors of $\stability_-$ which are complex.
-This suggests that dynamics take place on a complex tangent space.
-We discuss this case in Sec.~\ref{sec:basis}.
+For $\jacobian_-$ dynamics, a natural basis to write $\brho_-$ is the set of complex eigenvectors of $\stability_-$.
+We discuss this case of a complex tangent space in Sec.~\ref{sec:basis}.

-The preserved inner products under $\jacobian_-$ dynamics implies that volumes are invariant under time evolution; that is, volumes defined by $k$ linearly independent vectors in a subspace of an $n$-dimensional tangent space, where $k\leq n$.
-We use this feature of $\jacobian_-$ to arrive at a generalization of Liouville's theorem, which is free from the undesirable collapse of the tangent vectors in chaotic systems.
+The preserved inner product under $\jacobian_-$ implies that volumes are invariant under time evolution; that is, volumes defined by $k$ linearly independent vectors in a subspace of an $n$-dimensional tangent space, where $k\leq n$.
+We use this feature of $\jacobian_-$ to arrive at a generalization of Liouville's theorem that avoids collapse of the tangent vectors in chaotic systems.